NayMcE/Software_Engineering_Assignments2024/README.md

 <summary>My Local and Remote Repository</summary>

 - After creating my GitHub account I began by creating my repository ensuring to add a readme and a gitignore file.
+(The gitignore file is not tracked by Git.
+In my case I created a Pyton gitignore so Git will not track these files or add them to the staging area)

 <img width="500px" src="AssignmentOne/Screenshots/readme file.png">